-Pursuant to new KPPU guidelines on case handling, introduced in February 2019, an investigation is opened following receipt of a report from a third party of a violation under the ICL or at the KPPU's own initiative.
+Pursuant to new KPPU guidelines on case handling procedure, introduced in February 2019, an investigation is opened following the receipt of a report from a third party of a violation under the ICL or at the KPPU's own initiative.
 If the report is deemed complete, it can be filed and presented to the Plenary Meeting of Commissioners, which will decide whether the case should progress.
 If so, a Counsel of Commissioners will be established to conduct a preliminary investigation, which should be completed within 30 days.

+Under the new guidelines, the reported undertakings may offer to change their behaviour and the KPPU may approve behavioural remedies by taking into account:

+- a. the type of violation;

+- b. the period of violation; and

+- c. the damages resulting from the violation.

-Under the new guidelines, the reported parties may offer to change their behaviour and the Commissioners will then give the parties 60 days to change their behaviour as stated in an Integrity Pact.
-If there is no change of behaviour then the Counsel of Commissioners should then decide whether to conduct further investigation, which should be completed within 60 days.
+If the KPPU accepts a reported undertaking's proposal, the Commissioners will give the undertaking 60 days to change its behaviour as stated in an Integrity Pact.
+If there is no change of behaviour, the Counsel of Commissioners should then decide whether to conduct a further investigation, which should be completed within 60 days.
 If necessary, this period may be extended by another 30 days.

-Upon completion of the further investigation, the KPPU should decide within 30 days whether there is a violation of the ICL and if so, what administrative remedies are imposed.
-This decision should be announced in a public hearing and be conveyed to the relevant undertaking.
-An undertaking that has been imposed with a sanction may submit an objection against the decision of the KPPU to the District Court within a certain timeframe (for further details, see our response to question 7.1).
-If no objection is submitted within the prescribed timeframe, the undertaking is required to implement the decision of the KPPU.
-If the KPPU concludes that the undertaking does not implement its decision, the KPPU may refer the case to the Police, which can then initiate a criminal investigation, potentially leading to criminal sanctions.
+Upon completion of the further investigation, the KPPU should decide within 30 days whether there is a violation of the ICL and, if so, what administrative remedies are imposed.
+This decision should be announced in a public hearing and conveyed to the relevant undertakings.
+An undertaking on which a sanction has been imposed may submit an objection against the decision of the KPPU to the District Court (for further details, please see our response to question 7.1).
+If no objection is submitted within the prescribed timeframe, the undertaking is required to implement the KPPU's decision.

+If the KPPU concludes that an undertaking has not implemented its decision, the case may be elevated to the stage of further examination.
+If the KPPU Commissioners issue their decision and the relevant undertaking refuses to comply with such decision, the KPPU may refer the case to the Police, which can then initiate a criminal investigation, potentially leading to criminal sanctions.
 The KPPU may also take other measures to enforce its decision or the decision of the District Court or Supreme Court that is final and binding, including by asking the District Court to issue an execution order and to attach assets or settle claims through third parties.